ALVIN ISD GIFTED AND TALENTED EDUCATION

-Identified students are served at their individual campus within a cluster setting by teachers who have the required GT training and who differentiate the curriculum by using depth and complexity in the four core content areas with learning components implemented by Advanced Academics Specialists on each campus.
+- Identified students are served at their individual campus within a cluster setting by teachers who have the required GT training and who differentiate the curriculum by using depth and complexity in the four core content areas with learning components implemented by Advanced Academics Specialists on each campus.

-The program is designed to develop students as life-long learners who apply, synthesize, and evaluate information, ideas, skills, and processes in a deep and complex manner.
-As a result, our GT students will obtain necessary knowledge and skills to become productive contributors to their community.
+- The program is designed to develop students as lifelong learners who apply, synthesize, and evaluate information, ideas, skills, and processes in a deep and complex manner.
+As a result, Alvin ISD GT students will obtain necessary knowledge and skills to become productive contributors to their community.

-The WINGS Academy is a school within a school model designed to provide highly gifted students an advanced educational opportunity matched to their individual abilities, strengths and interests.
-The academy will open at Pomona Elementary in the fall of 2017 for highly gifted students in first and second grade.
-After the initial opening, the WINGS Academy will follow with the addition of a grade level each subsequent year until it reaches fifth grade.
+The WINGS Academy is a school within a school model designed to provide highly gifted students with an advanced educational opportunity matched to their individual abilities, strengths and interests.
+The academy provides services for highly gifted students in first through fifth grade.

-Students must be enrolled in Alvin ISD and qualify through an evaluation process that includes qualitative and quantitative measures.
+Students must be enrolled in Alvin ISD and qualify as highly gifted through an evaluation process that includes qualitative and quantitative measures.
 All students entering first through third grade are screened for WINGS through the Alvin ISD GT testing process.

 The school features: